Throughout the years, there have been a few people that have taken the mantle of Robin.

 - Also from canon, we found out he has been visiting Hush (who had surgery to make him look like Bruce Wayne), who was imprisoned in the Wayne Tower, and playing chess with him.
 Hush suspects that he does this because Damian is grieving for his father and it's a way for him to spend some time with his father.

 - Karma Houdini: Hey, remember the Spook?
 The D-list villain who Damian decapitated?
-Neither does anyone else, apparently.
+Neither does anyone else, apparently, except for Tim, who reminds him when fighting him in the New 52.

 - Kid Hero: Damian fits this trope as Robin, especially now that he has become a much more heroic and much kinder person.